-Cam and Mitch have decided to get Jay and Gloria a special gift off registry for their new baby’s nursery.
+Cam and Mitch have decided to get Jay and Gloria a special gift for Gloria’s impending birth.
+Jay and Gloria have both created a registry of gifts they would like, but Cam has decided to go “off registry” because he believes Jay and Gloria don’t really know what they want.
 Mitch seems concerned that they will not appreciate it.

 It is Phil’s birthday and also the day the iPad is being released.
-Phil is willing to spend his birthday waiting in line to be sure he gets the new iPad, but Claire offers to do it for his birthday but instead of getting there early she falls asleep on the couch.
+Phil is willing to spend his birthday waiting in line to be sure he gets the new iPad, but Claire offers to do it for him.
+Instead of getting there early, she ends up falling asleep on the couch.
 When she finally gets to the store, they are all out, and Phil ends up wishing he had handled it himself.

 Phil has plans to give Haley the perfect git for her 21st birthday – a new car.
 He has spent months doing research and planning without actually going in to a dealership.
 His work has been online and he landed an incredible deal.
 But Jay is convinced that he can do better.
 In this scene, Phil is sad because Jay made his deal fall through but Jay has a surprise.
 Jay did some hard core negotiating and beat that unbeatable deal…. or did he?
 Buying a car is different from many other markets.
 The price on the sticker is rarely what people pay.
 Instead, both buyer and seller go in to the transaction with the understanding that they will negotiate the price and features of the car.

 See more: bargaining power, economic signals, gift giving, imperfect competition, negotiations, prices, self interest